-The City agrees to provide insurance benefits covering medical, dental, vision, life and AD&D for those employees who are qualified in accordance with plan specifications.
-Dependent coverage will be available on the medical, dental, and vision plans.
-Retirees shall continue to receive medical benefits pursuant to PERS Health Benefits Division regulations.
-Eligibility for premium contribution for retiree health benefits shall be governed by Article 24.
-All other benefits shall be controlled by the COBRA regulations.
+The City agrees to offer insurance benefits covering medical, dental, vision, life and AD&D for those employees who are qualified in accordance with plan specifications.
+Dependent coverage will be offered only on the medical, dental, and vision plans.
+The City shall continue to offer retirees to receive medical benefits pursuant to Public Employee Retirement System (PERS) Health Benefits Division regulations.
+Eligibility for premium contribution for retiree health benefits shall be governed by Article 22.